The United States is such a huge country that there’s an endless amount of incredible places to discover!

 Contributed by Martha Knight from May Cause Wanderlust

-New York City is one of the most exciting cities in the world – and the Empire State Building one of its most iconic monuments.
+New York City is one of the – and the Empire State Building one of its most iconic monuments.

 It was the world’s tallest building from the time it was built in 1931 until the World Trade Centre towers were constructed in 1970.
 It has been immortalised in many classic movies, including Kong King, Sleepless in Seattle and Independence Day.

 This art deco masterpiece sits proudly on 5th Avenue in midtown Manhattan.
 You can buy tickets for the observation decks on the 86th and 102nd floors to enjoy the panoramic views of the city and across six states.
 The views are incredible, but plan your wardrobe because it can be chilly that high up!
 Go in the morning if you want to beat the crowds.